Florida Prostate Cancer Advisory Council (PCAC)

 - Many men undergo treatment of their non-lethal cancer, this is called OVERTREATMENT.

 - Large population-based studies have addressed benefits and risks to prostate cancer screening.
 A European study showed a reduction in mortality and metastatic disease at diagnosis but with a large screening burden that reduced over time.
 A U.S. study looking at screened and unscreened populations showed no difference in prostate cancer mortality.
 However, the U.S. study was found to have significantly flawed methodology.

 - This benefit was greater if men were screened between 55 to 65 years of age.

 - Because of these findings, in 2012, the United States Preventive Task Force (USPSTF) advised against screening for prostate cancer with assignment of a Grade D recommendation.
 Moderate to high certainty that the service has no net benefit or that the harms outweigh the benefits.

-- In 2018, the European Randomized Study of Screening for Prostate Cancer (ESPRC) determined the number needed to screen to prevent one prostate cancer death reduced from 979 to 781 based on longitudinal analysis of the study cohort.
+- In 2018, the European Randomized Study of Screening for Prostate Cancer (ESPRC) determined the number needed to screen to prevent one prostate cancer death reduced from 1400 at 9 years to 570 at 16 years on longitudinal analysis of the study cohort .
 Additionally, the risk of metastasis reduced 30% in the screened group.
 Therefore, in response to the longitudinal data analysis out to 13 years, the USPSTF recommended a screening adjustment to Grade C for a limited population of men.
 The recommendation was for discussion of risk and benefits to screening in the 55-69 year old age group and individual decision-making.
 No risk adjustment was made for African Americans, males with significant family history of prostate cancer or for older healthy males.